Photo credit (above): Kool Cats Photography | Flickr

 If I had known that the problem were not homework but were in fact two famous unsolved problems in statistics, I probably would not have thought positively, would have become discouraged, and would never have solved them.

-Our state of mind need to be addressed first if we are to overcome obstacles.
+Our state of mind needs to be addressed first if we are to overcome obstacles.
 If we believe that obstacles are too big to handle, they will become too big.
-Before 1954, doctors knew for certain that the four minute mile was a physical barrier that no man could break without causing significant damage to the runners heart.
+Before 1954, doctors knew for certain that the four-minute mile was a physical barrier that no man could break without causing significant damage to the runner’s heart.
 Then came Roger Bannister who did it in 3 min 59 seconds.
 Within months of Bannister’s achievement, 16 other runners accomplished the same feat.
 Something that was impossible, quickly became possible.